OthmaneBk/Design-Patterns/README.md

 In this example, we want to manage Line and TextShape objects to expose them to the client.
 Therefore, we need an interface, **Shape**, that represents either a Line or TextShape. **The client (DrawingEditor)** can then draw their own shapes.

+﻿# The Project
-3- The project on design patterns includes Bridge, Builder, Command, Composite, and Proxy.
+4- The project on design patterns includes Bridge, Builder, Command, Composite, and Proxy.
 It manages a process for a file source with functionalities such as Load(), Filter(), Select(), and Print(), presented through a Swing interface.